google-deepmind/pysc2/docs/environment.md

 unit_type in the observation.
 For example `Morph_Lair_quick` morphs a hatchery to a lair. `Morph_SiegeMode_quick` and `Morph_Unsiege_quick` morphs a siege tank between tank and siege mode.
 An `Effect` is a single effect, rarely cancelable.
-A `Behavior` can be turned on and off.
+A `Behavior` can be turned on and off but doesn't change the unit type.

 Take a look at the `random_agent` for an example of how to consume `ValidActions` and fill `FunctionCall`s.